SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 when you don't need to specify the exact integer size, you use the `Int` type described below.

-Integer types behave like most arithmetic you do by hand: integers represent exact numbers, and integer math produces results without approximating.
+Integer types behave like most arithmetic you do by hand;
+integer math produces results without approximating.
-This makes integers suitable for counting and other calculations that don't have a margin of error --- for example, finding the longest line in a text file, applying a score multiplier in a game,
+This makes integers suitable for counting and other calculations that represent exact amounts --- for example, finding the longest line in a text file, applying a score multiplier in a game,